phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 const BUFFER_HEIGHT: usize = 25;
 const BUFFER_WIDTH: usize = 80;

+#[repr(transparent)]
 struct Buffer {
     chars: [[ScreenChar; BUFFER_WIDTH]; BUFFER_HEIGHT],
 }
 ```
 Since the field ordering in default structs is undefined in Rust, we need the [`repr(C)`] attribute.
 It guarantees that the struct's fields are laid out exactly like in a C struct and thus guarantees the correct field ordering.
+For the `Buffer` struct, we use [`repr(transparent)`] again to ensure that it has the same memory layout as its single field.

 [`repr(C)`]: https://doc.rust-lang.org/nightly/nomicon/other-reprs.html#reprc